 Section F: Penalties and/or Disqualifications

 NBHA membership and participation in NBHA events is a privilege, not a right.
-Behavior which is damaging to our Association or its membership will not be tolerated.
+Behavior which is damaging to the Association or its membership will not be tolerated.
 Violation of any of the following provisions may subject a member to disqualification from NBHA events, being denied entry to NBHA events, loss of points, or suspension from the Association.

 - Any act in connection with an NBHA sanctioned show or other NBHA business in violation of this section by a member of the family of an NBHA member may be deemed to have been committed by the NBHA member and subject him or her to penalties.

-- Any act deemed prejudicial to the best interests of the NBHA may result in the suspension of a member, including but not limited to the following.
+- Any act deemed prejudicial to the best interests of the NBHA may result in the suspension of a member, including but not limited to the following:

 - Using abusive or intemperate language or attempting to threaten, bribe, influence or harass any contestant, show official or NBHA official.
 Also, any remarks made with the intent to cast aspersions on the character or integrity of an NBHA official or show official.